The Grand Tour: History

 Shortly after his separation from the BBC, Clarkson stated his intent to start a new car show, saying "I have lost my baby but I shall create another.
 I don't know who the other parent will be or what the baby will be like."
 Rumours that Clarkson, Hammond, and May were developing a new show through discreet meetings with various networks emerged starting in April 2015.
-These rumors pointed to a potential American broadcaster, as the terms of Clarkson's non-compete clause with the BBC stipulated he could not make a rival car show with a BBC competitor, such as ITV.
+These rumours pointed to a potential American broadcaster, as the terms of Clarkson's non-compete clause with the BBC stipulated he could not make a rival car show with a BBC competitor, such as ITV.
 Among those that had been approached included Netflix, who felt Clarkson's team wanted too much money for what they were worth, and BT Sport, believing this show would be a better fit on a network with a more global reach.

-In July 2015, Clarkson announced he had signed a deal with Amazon to develop a new car show that followed a similar format as Top Gear, with both Hammond and May joining him as co-hosts, and Wilman producing.
+In July 2015, Clarkson announced he had signed a deal with Amazon to develop a new car show that followed a similar format to Top Gear, with both Hammond and May joining him as co-hosts, and Wilman producing.
 Other personnel from Top Gear going to the new show included director Phil Churchward, the husband of Fifth Gears Vicki Butler-Henderson.
 The deal included 36 episodes across three series which would be available to Amazon Prime members starting in 2016.
 Wilman stated that Amazon promised them to have the freedom they wanted to make the show how they wanted along with the necessary budget.
 Additionally, by using a subscription-based service over an advert-based network, they would not be beholden to commercial pressure from their advertisers.
 Jeff Bezos, CEO of Amazon, said he was "very excited" about bringing this programme to Amazon, and that producing the show would be "very, very, very expensive", but added, "[Clarkson, Hammond and May are] worth a lot and they know it."
 According to insider information reported by The Daily Mirror, Amazon paid £160 million for all three series.
 Wilman denied the show cost this much, but did admit the show was costly, partially due to Amazon's intent to have it filmed in 4K resolutions.
 The production of this show would be based in the United Kingdom, and done by W Chump & Sons, a company set up by Wilman, Clarkson, Hammond and May.